julien-arino/test-site/_posts/2022-03-17-useful-Marp-stuff.md

 ## Centering figures

-Another frustration coming from Beamer is how hard it is to center a figure in Marp.
+Another frustration when switching from Beamer to Marp is that there is no easy `\begin{center}` type command to center a figure in Marp.
 A variety of ways are available, but I found that the one that is easiest is to include something like

 {% highlight html %}
 <style>